northle/docs/src/docs/basics/session.md

 ## Flash Data

-You can set temporary data which is deleted when you access it as well using `flash` method:
+In order to set temporary data which is deleted when you access it, use the `flash` method:

 ```ts
 this.session.flash('error', 'Invalid e-mail or password');